Bohaska/stock-siege/rules.md

 :   Buy A Cherry

+!!!danger Maximum stock limit
+Please note that You may only buy a maximum of 9,999,999 Stocks per item!
+!!!

+!!!danger Going into debt
+If you attempt to buy more stocks than you can with your balance, you will go into debt, which means your stock purchases will fail and you will need to fix your purchases.
+Keep in mind that Remaining in debt after Year’s End results in empty inventory without warning!
+!!!

 The Standard Deadline of purchase is 48 hours (a.k.a.
 2 Days).
-However, they can be extended or shortened.
+However, this can be extended or shortened.

-Keep in mind that Remaining in debt after Year’s End results in empty inventory without warning!

 When the Stock Market has been closed, New Price will be revealed, and Results for individual inventories will be revealed, along with Leaderboard.